rtCamp/Frappe-Manager/docs/index.md

     ---

-    Create a fully configured Frappe bench — with Docker, database, and web server — using a single command.
+    Create a fully configured Frappe bench - with Docker, database, and web server - using a single command.
 No manual setup required.

--   :lucide-layers:{ .lg .middle } &nbsp; **[Manage multiple benches](guides/environments.md)**
+-   :lucide-layers:{ .lg .middle } &nbsp; **[One model, two axes](concepts/index.md)**

     ---

-    Run as many independent benches as you need on one machine.
-Switch between development and production, or run them side by side.
+    Every bench is described by its runtime (editable workspace or immutable image) and environment (dev or prod).
+Run as many as you need, side by side.

 -   :lucide-shield-check:{ .lg .middle } &nbsp; **[SSL made automatic](guides/ssl.md)**